Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Multiplies psychic sensitivity by 1.3
     *Multiplies medidation focus gain by 1.15
     *Multiplies entropy recovery rate by 1.2
+    -Add multiple tiers of psykers (as suggested by silver wolf 00)
 21. Sinew Coil
     *Increases blunt armor by 80%
     *Increases sharp armor by 80%